 Correa baeuerlenii, the Chef’s Cap Correa, is a dense, rounded shrub reaching a height of 2 metres.

-The species is regarded as vulnerable with small, scattered populations over an area exceeding 100 kilometres.
+It occurs in scattered populations on the South Coast of NSW.
+The species is listed as threatened with extinction (vulnerable) with small, scattered populations over an area less than 150 kilometres, from north-west of Milton to Bega.
 Some populations are protected in Deua and Mimosa Rocks National Parks.

 The survival of Correa baeuerlenii, as with many rare species, will be assisted by gardeners including plants in their domestic landscapes.

 We propagate our “Chef’s Caps” from cuttings.
 They tend to be slower than other Correas to produce roots.

 Correa is a genus of about 11 species, endemic to Australia, occurring in all states except the Northern Territory.
 NSW currently has 5 species.

 Most correas would be killed in fire and regenerate from seed after fire.

 Correa – named after Jose Correia de Serra (1750-1823), a Portugese abbot, scientist, politician and polymath who was friends with both Joseph Banks and Thomas Jefferson.